MZN Company · 5-Minute Fair Overview

 Step 3

-Read the person, the context, and the external signals.
+Read the person, the constraints, and the dated signals.

 Founder